SamFelix03/Gods-Hand/README.md

 ### **The Lottery Experience**

-The GodsHand platform introduces an innovative gamification layer that transforms disaster relief from a purely altruistic act into an engaging experience:
+The GodsHand platform introduces a gamification layer that transforms disaster relief from a purely altruistic act into an engaging experience:

 #### **🎯 How It Works**
 1. **Donation Entry**: Every donation automatically enters the donor into the lottery